Send the link below via email or IMCopy

 He is considered another great Romantic Poet; many consider him the best.
 While other poets (like Wordsworth and Shelley) described objects, Keats

-them with his style.
+them with his energetic voice and style.

 Ode on a Grecian Urn